nilic/kubectl-netshoot/README.md

 # spin up a throwaway pod for troubleshooting
 $ kubectl netshoot run tmp-shell

-# spin up a throaway pod with a specific netshoot image
+# spin up a throwaway pod with a specific netshoot image
 $ kubectl netshoot run tmp-shell --image-tag v0.5

 # spin up a netshoot pod on the host's network namespace